How Do Soundproofing Panels Work? (Explained with Examples)

 Thickness of Panels

 The density of the material used will determine the strength of the sound barrier.
 The thicker the panel, the more effective it will be at keeping out sounds.
-Panels with a thickness of at least two inches (5.08 cm) are recommended to trap most of the sound.
+Professionals recommend panels with a thickness of at least two inches (5.08 cm).

 Panel Placement

-If you have speakers pointing at a flat surface, it’s best to place the soundproofing panels in spots where the sound bounces back from.
-Putting sound panels far in front of each speaker should help reduce the reflection of sound when it hits a flat surface.
+If you have speakers pointing at a flat surface, it’s best to place the soundproofing panels in spots where the sound bounces back.
+Putting sound panels in front of each speaker should help reduce the reflection of sound when it hits a flat surface.

 Number of Panels